 An "oral history" of an imagined Zombie War that nearly destroys civilization.

 - Fifty shades of grey by E L James

 An inexperienced college student falls in love with a tortured man who has particular sexual tastes; the first book in a trilogy.

 In a case that spans 20 years, the Los Angeles detective Harry Bosch links a recent crime to the killing of a photographer amid the 1992 race riots.

 - The burgess boys by Elizabeth Strout

-Two brothers, both lawyers, come together in a small Maine town to defend their troubled nephew.
+Two brothers, both lawyers, return to their Maine hometown to defend their troubled teenage nephew.